Trust-Ayeni/Anti-Ransomware/README.md

 - **STEP 3:**
     ## DECRYPTION AND RECOVERY
     The decryptor's behavior is completely analogous to ransomware.
 Naturally, this decryptor is associated with the above mentioned ransomware.
 The code starts by creating a variable called key.
- The code then creates an infinite loop that will continue until the file is not empty.
- In this loop, the code gets the next item in the list and prints out what it does to decrypt it.
- The first thing that happens is that q.not_empty is set to true which means there are items left in the list so we can keep going through them one at a time.
- Next, file = q.get() gets us our next item from the list and prints out what it does with f'Decrypting {file}'.
- Then print(f'{file} SUCCESSFULLY DECRYPTED') tells us that we successfully decrypted something from this particular file into another string of text called contents_decrypted which has been encrypted using Fernet encryption algorithm (which you should know).
- This new string of text was then written back into our original file as contents_decrypted= Fernet(secretkey).decrypt(contents) .
- Finally, open('thekey.key', 'rb') as key: opens up our secret key for reading purposes while with open('thekey.key', 'wb') as key: opens up our secret key for writing purposes.
+    The code is a function called decrypt that takes in a key.
+The function begins a loop that continues until the q object is empty.
+Each iteration of the loop gets the next item from q and prints that it is being decrypted.
+It then attempts to open a file called 'thekey.key' and read its contents into a variable called secretkey.

+    If the user_phrase variable is equal to the secret_phrase variable, it then loops through a list of file paths stored in the file_paths variable.
+For each file, it attempts to open the file in binary mode, read its contents into a variable called contents, and then decrypt the contents using the Fernet class from the cryptography module, passing in secretkey as an argument.
+The decrypted contents are then written back to the file.

+    If any errors occur, such as if the files are not accessible due to admin privileges, a message is printed indicating that the decryption failed.
+After each iteration of the loop, the task_done() method of the q object is called.
- The except clause skips any files with admin priviledges because they are skipped before anything else happens
+    The except clause skips any files with admin priviledges because they are skipped before anything else happens.
     ```
     def decrypt(key):
     while q.not_empty: